wh-alice/mig_sql/asql/analysis-services/tutorials/lesson-5-create-calculated-columns.md

 3. Rename the column to **ProductCategoryName**.

-The ProductCategoryName calculated column is used to create a hierarchy in the Product table which includes data from the EnglishProductCategoryName column in the DimProductCategory table.
+The ProductCategoryName calculated column is used to create a hierarchy in the DimProduct table which includes data from the EnglishProductCategoryName column in the DimProductCategory table.
 Hierarchies cannot span more than one table.

 #### Create a Margin calculated column in the FactInternetSales table